What is Social Prescribing?

 - who are lonely or isolated

-- who have complex social needs that can affect their wellbeing
+- who have social needs that can affect their wellbeing

-A Link Worker can provide support, information, and signpost within the local community by linking in with voluntary, community sector organisations and other agencies.
+A Link Worker provides support, information, and signpost tyo voluntary, community sector organisations, and other agencies.

-A Social prescribing link worker will be an integral part of the multi-disciplinary teams in Primary Care Networks
+A Social prescribing link worker is an integral part of local Primary Care Networks.

-For further information, speak to your GP who can complete a referral to the Social Prescribing Link Worker.
+For further information, speak to your GP, or other healthcare professionals, who can complete a referral to the Social Prescribing Link Worker.